InterLinked1/lbbs/README.rst

 * DKIM is configured (see :code:`mod_smtp_filter_dkim.conf`)

+You can run :code:`scripts/smtp_check_dnsauth.sh` to perform some proactive DNS-based checks to ensure deliverability of outbound messages.

-Additionally, there are many online tools that can do some deliverability checks for you, which may catch common configuration errors and mistakes:
+Additionally, there are many online tools that can do further deliverability checks for you, which may catch common configuration errors and mistakes:

 * `Mail Tester <https://www.mail-tester.com>`_